 .\azcopy sync "C:\local\path" "https://account.blob.core.windows.net/mycontainer1<sastoken>" --recursive=true

-In the same way you can sync a Blob container down to a local file system:
+You can also sync a blob container down to a local file system:

-# If you're using Azure Active Directory authentication the sastoken is not required .\azcopy sync "https://account.blob.core.windows.net/mycontainer1" "C:\local\path" --recursive=true
+# The SAS token isn't required for Azure Active Directory authentication. .\azcopy sync "https://account.blob.core.windows.net/mycontainer1" "C:\local\path" --recursive=true

-The command allows you to incrementally sync the source to the destination based on last modified timestamps.
+This command incrementally syncs the source to the destination based on the last modified timestamps.
 If you add or delete a file in the source, AzCopy v10 will do the same in the destination.
-Before deletion, AzCopy will prompt to confirm the deletion of the files.
+Before deletion, AzCopy will prompt you to confirm.

 Configure proxy settings